saundersresearch/open_dive/README.md

 The team will write documentation at the event.
 Installation and usage details will be available after 1/26/2025.

+For FAQs related to diffusion MRI, see our diffusion FAQ issue (#4).

 ## Installation

 TBD